There are a wide variety of competitive opportunities available for school-aged children of all abilities:

 - Floor: Routines include balancing, jumping, rolling and flexibility skills.

 - Vault: Skills are performed travelling on and off a bench/raised platform.

-- Body Management: Routines including strength, flexibility, balance and coordination skills.
+- Body Management: Routines include strength, flexibility, balancing and coordination skills.

-To prepare your pupils for a Key Step competition and to deliver an event, all you need is basic equipment such as floor mats, a springboard, a bench and a box top/trestle table.
-Sign up as a British Gymnastics Partner School and you’ll have access to our resources through the online web portal, complete with coaching points, judging guidance and a competition guidance pack.
+To prepare your pupils for a Key Step competition and/or to host an event, all you need is basic equipment such as floor mats, a springboard, a bench and a box top/trestle table.

 School Games Pathway